-When building a new home, several factors are taken into account, beginning with the most obvious task of first finding the location in which to build.
-Once the location has been set, and plans drawn up, the next step is site preparation.
-Site preparation is a fairly extensive process, with each step building off of the previous to set up a successful home build.
-When done correctly, a proper site preparation ensures a smoother construction process with no surprises, while also preventing many future issues down the road.
-Here is a simple breakdown of each step to help you better understand the process:
+When building a new home, several factors are taken into account.
+The beginning is the most obvious task of first finding the location in which to build.
+Once the location has been set, and home construction plans approved, the next step is site preparation.
+Site preparation is a fairly extensive process.
+Each step building off of the previous to set.
+This step by step process provides for a successful home building project.
+When done correctly, a proper site preparation ensures a smoother construction process.
+This will avoid surprises and prevent many future issues.
+Here is a simple breakdown to better understand the site preparation work for new home building and construction process:

 Rough staking involves setting up a perimeter at your site to determine what all of the exact boundaries are for the foundation and structures.
 If you are wanting to save money on your project, you can attempt to do it yourself by measuring out the dimensions from the building plan and blueprints.
 This also helps you to save money with hired construction by knowing what you’ll need in advance.

 If your site is going to require any kind of dirt grading and site work or excavation, rough staking allows for you to get a better visual of the project, while also helping to decide on the trees that need to be removed.
 You’ll be able to see the exact boundaries of the structure, allowing you to see what areas need to be dealt with surrounding area and inside of it.

 If you begin to rough stake and encounter some trees or other parts of the area that you would like to keep in place, you then have the option of changing the building plans to avoid them.

 Lot clearing is an important step with site preparation work for new home building.
 Once your property has been rough staked, it’s time to address any objects and natural features that are in the way.
 This can include trees, their roots, and any sort of vegetation that could be a hindrance.
 Generally, large machines are used to clear out these objects.
 The next issue after they are cleared is what to do with the debris that is left.
 Depending on what you’ve cleared, you may have several options.